samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 You spend the casting time tracing magical pathways within a precious gemstone, and then touch the target.
-The target must be either a Beast or Plant creature with an Intelligence of 3 or less or a natural plant that isn’t a creature.
+The target must be either a Beast or Plant creature with an Intelligence of 3 or less or a natural plant that isn't a creature.
 The target gains an Intelligence of 10 and the ability to speak one language you know.
-If the target is a natural plant, it becomes a Plant creature and gains the ability to move its limbs, roots, vines, creepers, and so forth, and it gains senses similar to a human’s.
+If the target is a natural plant, it becomes a Plant creature and gains the ability to move its limbs, roots, vines, creepers, and so forth, and it gains senses similar to a human's.
 The DM chooses statistics appropriate for the awakened Plant, such as the statistics for the [Awakened Shrub](/monsters/16791-awakened-shrub) or [Awakened Tree](/monsters/16792-awakened-tree) in the *Monster Manual*.

 The awakened target has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition for 30 days or until you or your allies deal damage to it.
 When that condition ends, the awakened creature chooses its attitude toward you.